irmen/Pyro5/docs/source/tipstricks.rst

    would require a mapping to the appropriate Java or .NET type)

-If you understand this but still want to use numpy with Pyro, and pass numpy objects over the wire, you can do it!
+If you still want to use numpy with Pyro, you'll have to convert the data to standard Python datatypes before using them in Pyro.
-Choose one of the following options:

-#.
-Don't use Numpy datatypes as arguments or return values.
-    Convert them to standard Python datatypes before using them in Pyro.
 So instead of just ``na = numpy.array(...); return na;``, use this instead:  ``return na.tolist()``.
 Or perhaps even ``return array.array('i', na)`` (serpent understands ``array.array`` just fine).
 Note that the elements of a numpy array usually are of a special numpy datatype as well (such as ``numpy.int32``).
 If you don't convert these individually as well, you will still get serialization errors.
 That is why something like ``list(na)`` doesn't work: it seems to return a regular python list but the elements are still numpy datatypes.
 You have to use the full conversions as mentioned earlier.
 Note that you'll have to do a bit more work to deal with multi-dimensional arrays: you have to convert the shape of the array separately.
-#.
-If possible don't return the whole array.
-Redesign your API so that you might perhaps only return a single element from it,
-    or a few, if that is all the client really needs.

 .. index::